p16i/p16i.github.io/src/blog/2021/bayesian-linear-regression.md

 </div>
 <br/>

-From Fig. 1, we see the extrapolation effect in the range that our training data is not covered.
-Without the posterior distribution, we would not know how much we had the point-estimate of the solution (i.e. solutions of ML or MAP).
-Furthermore, as we have more training samples, our model does not only do well in the interpolation regime (where training data is covered) but also the extrapolation regime.
+From Fig. 1, we see the effect of extrapolation in the range that our training data does not cover.
+Without the posterior distribution, we would not know how much uncertainty we had if we relied the point-estimate of the solution (i.e. solutions of ML or MAP).
+Nevertheless, as we have more training samples, our model does not only do well in the interpolation regime (where training data is covered) but also the extrapolation regime.

 ## Conclusion and References